cuttlebelle/website/content/cheatsheet/settings.md

       }
       ```
   - headline: site.doctype
+    description: |
-    description: Because react does not allow you to change the doctype of an HTML page, this is where you can declare your own custom doctype.
+      Because react does not allow you to add [complex doctypes](https://github.com/facebook/react/issues/1035) to an HTML page,
+      this is where you can declare your own custom doctype.
     example: |
-      ```
+      ```json
       {
         "name": "your site",
         "version": "1.0.0",